 Frequently Asked Questions

 Zumbro Valley Health Center accepts many insurances.
 When you call for services you will be asked about coverage.

 Zumbro Valley Health Center ensures that no one will be denied access to health services due to their inability to pay.
 Our sliding-fee scale reduces the costs of services for Olmsted and Fillmore County residents based upon their income.
 You may be eligible for other support.
 Please contact our team to discuss eligibility, other payment options, and information about how to secure other health insurance coverage.
 For more information, please call our office at 507.289.2089 and schedule an appointment.

 Zumbro Valley Health Center has a unique certification to provide comprehensive, integrated care addressing physical and behavioral issues.
-We have on-site primary care providers, pharmacy, and dental services as well as other supportive services like case management, housing support, and skill-enhancing services.
+We have on-site pharmacy and dental services, as well as other supportive services like case management, housing support, and skill-enhancing services.

 To request an appointment, contact Zumbro Valley Health Center customer service at 507.289.2089.
 A referral is not required.
 Please bring a copy of a photo ID, insurance card, and list of current medications.